 Any voice commanded system should be used only in safe driving conditions following all applicable laws, including laws regarding phone use.
 Your attention should be focused on safely operating the vehicle.
 Failure to do so may result in a collision causing serious injury or death.

 Uconnect® Phone Button

-The radio or steering wheel controls (if equipped) will contain the two control buttons (Uconnect® Phone button and Voice Command wbutton) that will enable you to access the system.
-When you press the button you will hear the word Uconnect® followed by a BEEP.
-The beep is your signal to give a command.
+The radio or steering wheel controls (if equipped) will contain the two control buttons (Uconnect® Phone button and Voice Command button) that will enable you to

 Voice Command Button